TiwariSatyam1/CodSoft/README.md

 # CodSoft
-Creating Landing Page, Personal Portfolio and Calculator.
+Creating Landing Page, Personal Portfolio and Calculator by using the concept of Html, CSS & JavaScript.
 The Task assigned by Codsoft Level 1 Completed.